 Vlasiator is developed by the European Research Council Starting grant 200141-QuESpace, and Consolidator grant GA682068-PRESTISSIMO received by the Vlasiator PI.
 Vlasiator has also received funding from the Academy of Finland.
 See www.helsinki.fi/vlasiator

 All presentations showing Vlasiator data shall include a Vlasiator slide given by the PI-team.
-The presentation shall also include the Vlasiator official acknowledgement.
+The presentation shall also include the Vlasiator logo.
 The slide and acknowledgement are available from the PI time upon request.